Prediction of defect properties in concentrated solid solutions using a Langmuir-like model: Methods

 \section{Methods}

-To evaluate the concentration of an impurity in a model concentrated alloy, we chose vacancies in equiatomic, face-centered cubic (fcc) Cantor and body-centered cubic (bcc) FeAl alloys, performing atomistic calculations using Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS)\cite{THOMPSON2022108171}\cite{lammps}.
-For the Cantor alloy, we use a modified embedded-atom method\cite{PhysRevB.40.6085} (MEAM) potential developed by Choi et al. to study the effects of individual elements on solid solution hardening \cite{Choi2018}.
+To evaluate the concentration of a defect in a model concentrated alloy, we chose vacancies in equiatomic, face-centered cubic (fcc) CoNiCrFeMn and body-centered cubic (bcc) FeAl alloys, performing atomistic calculations using the Large-scale Atomic/Molecular Massively Parallel Simulator (LAMMPS)\cite{THOMPSON2022108171,lammps}.
+For the CoNiCrFeMn alloy, we use a modified embedded-atom method\cite{PhysRevB.40.6085} (MEAM) potential developed by Choi et al. to study the effects of individual elements on solid solution hardening \cite{Choi2018}.
 For FeAl, we use a MEAM potential developed by Lee and Lee to study defect formation behavior \cite{Lee_2010}.